piocalderon/CosineSimilarity/README.md

 Land Use Model
 ==============

-Dump of codes used to 1.) implement a land use model with dynamics governed by Axelrod-like rules and local interaction,  and 2.) analyze 2D patterns using frame-by-frame cosine similarity.
+Dump of codes used to play with cosine similarity and check its variation with different types of grids.